Wildfires in the United States 102: Policy and Solutions

 States are responsible for managing and responding to fires that begin on state, local, and private lands (in 2020, this amounted to 30 percent of burned acreage).
 The federal government, conversely, is responsible for wildfires that begin on federal lands (70 percent of burned acreage).

-Both state and federal governments are dealing with the problem of varying but increasing year-to-year costs for fire suppression, and limited funding for prevention.
 As wildfire activity accelerated in the latter decades of the twentieth century and the first few decades of this century, USFS and Department of Interior were frequently forced to divert funding from other programs and activities to cover costs of emergency wildfire spending.
-This stretched agency budgets and left essential programs and activities—including fuel treatments—underfunded.
+This stretched agency budgets and left essential programs and activities underfunded.
 In 2018, Congress passed a “Fire Funding Fix,” which established a disaster fund for agencies to use during severe wildfires.
 A goal of this legislation was to avoid the need for “fire borrowing” from non-suppression budgets and enable greater investment in forest management activities such as forest restoration and fuels management.

 Supporting and Expanding Firefighting Personnel